syncfusion-content/uwp-docs/uwp/DataGrid/Selection.md

 ### Selecting the column when clicking header

-You can select entire column on clicking column header by handling [MouseLeftButtonUp](https://docs.microsoft.com/en-us/dotnet/api/system.windows.uielement.mouseleftbuttonup?redirectedfrom=MSDN&view=windowsdesktop-6.0) event of SfDataGrid.
+You can select entire column on clicking column header by handling [MouseLeftButtonUp](https://docs.microsoft.com/en-us/dotnet/api/system.windows.uielement.mouseleftbuttonup?redirectedfrom=MSDN&view=windowsdesktop-6.0) event of Data Grid.
 You have to set `SelectionUnit` as `Cell` or `Any` and `SelectionMode` as `Extended` or `Multiple` to achieve this behavior.

 By default the sorting operation will be performed while clicking on column header where you can disable this action by setting `AllowSorting` as false or [SortClickAction](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfGridBase.html#Syncfusion_UI_Xaml_Grid_SfGridBase_SortClickAction) as `DoubleClick`.